 Connect to Context Handler with SAML 2.0

-Context Handler requires the Relying Party (RP) and Identity Provider (IdP) to use different OSES certificates.
-Therefore, consider connecting Context Handler in separate tracks where the OCES certificates can be configured without affecting any other configurations.
+Therefore, consider connecting Context Handler in separate environments where the OCES3 certificates can be configured without affecting any other configuration.

 Certificate

-Context Handler requires all requests (authn and logout) to be signed with OCES (FOCES/VOCES) or OCES3 certificates.
-It is not possible to use a certificate issued by another certificate authority, a self-signed certificate or a certificate issued by FoxIDs.
+Context Handler requires all requests (authn and logout) to be signed with real production OCES3 certificates in all environments.
+It is NOT possible to use a certificate issued by another certificate authority, a self-signed certificate or test OCES3 certificates.

-Add the .P12 OCES or OCES3 certificate in FoxIDs Control Client:
+Add the .P12 OCES3 certificate in FoxIDs Control Client:

-1. Select (or create) the track to be used for Context Handler as Relying Party (RP) or Identity Provider (IdP)
+1. Select (or create) a separate environment to be used for Context Handler as Identity Provider or test Relying Party

 2. Select the Certificates tab